Helps you reach and maintain a healthy weight.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you use multivitamins, take them at least 2 hours before or 2 hours after you take orlistat.
+- Levothyroxine: Take at least 4 hours before or after you take orlistat.

 Warnings While Using This Medicine